Inheritance Tax and Estate Tax Laws Are Set to Hit Middle Americans Hard

 Inheritance Tax Disaster

-The inheritance tax at $5 million is great, but the law, as it stands in late 2012, lowers the estate tax exemption amount to only $1 million.
-That’s going to hurt a lot of middle income Americans.
+The inheritance tax at $5 million is great, but if law ever returns to earlier levels and lowers the estate tax exemption amount to only $1 million, that’s going to hurt a lot of middle income Americans.
+AND you should be aware that every state has its own laws about state estate tax.
+Some match the federal limits, but some are much lower.
 You can be a millionaire today and still be clipping coupons to make ends meet.

 Your estate includes all of your property, life insurance, retirement accounts, IRAs, personal property, everything.
 So, it is easy to be a millionaire for estate tax or inheritance tax purposes and still be struggling to make ends meet.
 To get a more detailed look at what your estate includes, read a chapter from my best selling book, Protecting Your Financial Future.

-By the time you read this, the law may have changed.
-So, make sure you check out the latest inheritance tax laws and check specifically on the estate tax exemption equivalent.
-Here’s a great site to check your own calculations for the current law.
+By the time you read this, the law may have changed again.
+So make sure you check out the latest inheritance tax laws and check specifically on the estate tax exemption equivalent.

 Estimating Your Estate Value